mongodb/docs/source/includes/api/list-tables/events/responses/orgs-onprem.rst

      - Type of operation that generated the event.
 This field is present when the ``eventTypeName`` is either ``DATA_EXPLORER`` or ``DATA_EXPLORER_CRUD``.

-   * - paymentId
-     - string
-     - Unique identifier of the invoice payment associated with this event.

    * - port
      - integer